 Introduce yourself, confirm the patient's name and date of birth.
-Obtain consent and a chaperone and then proceed to wash hands.
-Adjust the bed to a 45o angle.
+Explain the purpose of the examination, and obtain consent.
+Ask the examiner to act as a chaperone and then proceed to wash hands.
+Adjust the bed to a 45° angle.

 Begin the examination by inspecting the patient.
 The patient should be exposed from the waist up.
 Offer a blanket to maintain the patient's dignity and inform women that they may keep their undergarments on.
 Ask the patient to expose their legs as well, as there may be some obvious peripheral oedema.